 Option 1 is to report the text to your network provider.
 The big networks have a simple, free method to help you do this.
 Just forward the message to 7726 (spells SPAM), making sure it includes the senders' number.
 Vodafone customers need to add an '8' and Three customers need to add a '3' to the beginning of this.

 Check the contract to see if you can get the fee back if you cancel.
-Some claims management firms (sadly, it doesn't apply to them all) say their commitment fee won't be more than £20, should be fully refunded, and there shouldn't be upfront fees.
+Some claims management firms (sadly, it doesn't apply to them all) say their commitment fee won't be more than £20, so the difference should be fully refunded.

 Once you've signed, it's very hard to get out of paying.
 You could complain of poor service, but it's unlikely to be easy (see Consumer Rights).
 It's common to have to do some work yourself, such as giving your account details, but check the contract terms if you're unhappy with how much you've had to do.